MLP Investment Guide: Quantifying Tax Benefits v.s. K-1 Headache

 Index funds work by buying a proportional representation of the largest companies.
 The larger a company is, the more money it has allocated to it in an index fund.
 As more money flows into a company from active funds and individual investors, the market cap grows and needs to be reflected in the index.
 Therefore the index fund buys more of that company, creating somewhat of a self-fulfilling prophecy of capital allocation.

-Even before the COVID-19 crisis caused a bunch of supply and demand issues for the firms, the impact of ESG investing was having an impact on the energy industry.
+Even before the COVID-19 crisis caused a bunch of supply and demand issues for the oil and energy firms, ESG investing was already having an impact.
 Fossil fuel energy companies are generally frowned upon by ESG mandates and will not allocate capital to them (some mandates choose the least worst instead of not allocating at all).
 Near the end of 2018, there was $12 trillion of money allocated to these types of funds, proving it is a powerful tide to swim against.

 Additionally, with the rise of passive investment in index funds, MLPs have been excluded from the fat trough of retirement money.
 This is because most pipelines use the MLP structure, and only C Corporations (C-Corps), where the corporation pays taxes as a separate entity, are allowed to be in the S&P 500.
 Consequently, MLPs aren’t hoovered-up indiscriminately like the FAANG stocks are from standard 401(k) biweekly contributions.

-This leaves some of the investment space on the table; some of the highest yielding investment space, in particular.
+ESG leaves much of the investment space on the table; some of the highest yielding investment space, in particular.

 There are many advantages of the Master Limited Partnership security, but there are some disadvantages as well.